japinkerton/3D-Printed-Copy-Stand/build-instructions.md

 7. Insert a lock nut into the hexagonal hole on the camera bracket, using a drop of super glue to hold it in place.
 Allow it to dry before proceeding
 9. Attach the Camera Bracket to the macro focusing rail using 2x 3/4" machine screws and 2x washers (DO NOT OVERTIGHTEN)
 10. Insert a 1-1/2" bolt head into the knob.
 11. Attach the Camera Bracket to the perforated steel tube.
-Use the pin at the bottom of the Camera Bracket for alignment, and use the Knob bolt to secure the bracket
+Use the pin at the bottom of the Camera Bracket for alignment, and use the Knob bolt to secure the bracket (again...
+DO NOT OVERTIGHTEN)
+12. Sand any rough edges from the wood parts to avoid scratching your negatives